 Frequently Asked Questions

-We can record Macro easily by clicking over the Record Macro from the Developer tab.
+We can record a macro easily by clicking the Record Macro option on the Developer tab.

-After that whatever action you take, will be recorded and can be repeated in the same process if you want.
+After clicking it, whatever action you take will be recorded and can be repeated in the same process.

-Yes, you can do that by using the below code.
-For example, let’s say you have a macro stored in a MyMacro.
-Now if you want to run this code while clicking on a specific cell, then enter this code in the worksheet and save it.
+Say you have a macro named MyMacro.
+To run this code upon clicking a specific cell, enter the following code in the worksheet and save it:

 Private Sub Worksheet_SelectionChange(ByVal Target As Range)